The following order types are supported by Drift: market orders, limit orders, and conditional/advanced orders.

 If the trigger price is >$140 and a long is placed with a limit price = $135, it is not possible for the order to detect that the trigger price of $140 was hit before you attempt to long when the price falls $5.

-In the other scenario, if the trigger price is < $140 and a long is placed with a limit price of $135, we will know that $140 (AND $135) must have been hit since you were partially filled.
+In the other scenario, if the trigger price is < $140 and a long is placed with a limit price of $135, you will know that $140 (AND $135) must have been hit since you were partially filled.

 Additionally, if the trigger price is <$140 and a long is placed with a limit price of $141, the order will get filled up to $141 once it crosses $140.